A density theorem for Borel-Type Congruence subgroups and arithmetic applications: Notation

-Due to Flath's theorem each cuspidal automorphic representation $\pi$ has a factorisation We write $\pi_p^{I_p(q)}$ for the subspace of $I_p(q)$ invariant elements in $\pi_p$.
+Due to Flath's theorem each cuspidal automorphic representation $\pi$ has a factorization We write $\pi_p^{I_p(q)}$ for the subspace of $I_p(q)$ invariant elements in $\pi_p$.
 Note that if $p\nmid q$ this subspace is spanned by the unique (up to scaling) spherical element.
 We let $\mathcal{B}_q(\pi_p)$ be an orthogonal basis of $\pi_p^{I_p(q)}$.
-Without loss of generality we can assume that $\mathcal{B}_q(\pi)$ consists of factorizable elements.
+Without loss of generality we assume that $\mathcal{B}_q(\pi)$ consists of factorisable elements.